 - Not suitable for advanced traders that like to perform technical analysis

-2. Plus500 – Best Commission-Free Provider for Trading HSBC Stock CFDs
+2. Plus500 – Trade HSBC Stock CFDs with Low Spreads

 An additional option that is worth considering is ‘trading’ HSBC share CFDs.
 This means that you will be targeting short-term stock price movements.
 Plus500 excels in this particular investment space, with more than 2,000 stock CFDs hosted at the platform.
 For those of you that haven’t come across CFDs before, they essentially allow you to speculate on the future price of an asset without you taking ownership.